macgibbons/sql-professional/book-2-carnival-reports/chapters/WHERE_CLAUSES.md

 # Filtering Data

 When getting data from the database using a `SELECT` statement, we can used the keyword `WHERE` to add at least one condition.
 All data returned by the `SELECT` statement must meet the condition(s).
 By specifying a `WHERE` clause, we can filter the data returned.
-The `WHERE` clause can also be used with `INSERT`, 'UPDATE` and `DELETE` statements.
+The `WHERE` clause can also be used with `INSERT`, `UPDATE` and `DELETE` statements.

 ## Resources to Browse Before ClassVideos to Watch Before Class